More than 200 bodies found at Indigenous school in Canada | Education

 More bodies may be found because there are more areas to search on the school grounds, Casimir said Friday.

 In an earlier release, she called the discovery an “unthinkable loss that was spoken about but never documented at the Kamloops Indian Residential School.”
-It was the once the site of Canada's largest residential school.
-From the 19th century until the 1970s, more than 150,000 First Nations children were required to attend state-funded Christian schools as part of a programme to assimilate them into Canadian society.
+From the 19th century until the 1970s, more than 150,000 First Nations children were required to attend state-funded Christian schools as part of a program to assimilate them into Canadian society.
 They were forced to convert to Christianity and not allowed to speak their native languages.
 Many were beaten and verbally abused, and up to 6,000 are said to have died.

 Indigenous leaders have cited that legacy of abuse and isolation as the root cause of epidemic rates of alcoholism and drug addiction on reservations.